T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Experiments

+To assess the generalization capabilities of our method, we also conducted experiments on the ONCE dataset~\cite{jMao_2021_ONCE}.
+As shown in Tab.~\ref{table:once_full}, \ours outperforms other methods in most metrics, indicating its superiority.
+Moreover, the substantial improvement for pedestrians generalizes to this new dataset, indicating the dominance of \ours in pedestrian detection.

+Figure~\ref{fig:qua_results} shows two exemplary qualitative results from the Waymo dataset and more qualitative results are presented in the Appendix.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-In this section, we perform a series of ablation studies to assess the necessity of various components and justify the selection of hyperparameters.
-To cost-effectively experiment, the split 0 with 5\% data of the data-efficient benchmark is used to finetune the model by default.
+We perform ablation studies on the Waymo dataset~\cite{pSun_2020_Waymo} to justify design choices and hyperparameters.
+For cost-effective experiments, the split 0 with 5\% data of the data-efficient benchmark~\cite{yang_gd-mae_2023} is used to finetune the model by default.